marcopennekamp/lore/spec/04-records-entities-components.md

 **TODO:** What about attaching components at run-time?
 We need that feature, but probably not for the first language version.
 This should be developed hand-in-hand with dynamic specialization.

+**TODO:** How do we create classes that override component types?
+In general, class property types can't be overridden in subclasses, because properties can both be set and gotten by the parent class.
+But: Shouldn't classes be covariant in the components they define, as components cannot be swapped out, only set with the constructor?

 ### Records